 \subsection{Linearization Algorithm}

-We proceed to the second step in the proposed method, i.e., linearization.
+We proceed to the second step in the proposed method: linearization.
 Algorithm~\ref{alg:qubo_linearization} shows a pseudo-code for linearization of a QUBO matrix.
-As it simply computes $Q^G$ following the definition given in Eq.~(\ref{eq:def_linearization}), the correctness of Algorithm~\ref{alg:qubo_linearization} is straightforward and we omit the proof.
+As it simply computes $Q^G$ following the definition given in Eq.~(\ref{eq:def_linearization}), the correctness of Algorithm~\ref{alg:qubo_linearization} is straightforward, so we omit the proof.

-If one uses Algorithm~\ref{alg:extract_order} to create an order $G$ as an input of Algorithm~\ref{alg:qubo_linearization}, then a combined process which takes $Q$ as an input and outputs a linearized QUBO matrix can be implemented in one algorithm in a more optimized way.
+If one uses Algorithm~\ref{alg:extract_order} to create a partial order $G$ as an input of Algorithm~\ref{alg:qubo_linearization}, then a combined process that takes $Q$ as an input and outputs a linearized QUBO matrix can be implemented in one algorithm in a more optimized way.
 That is, instead of linearizing $Q$ after calculating whole $E$, we may linearize $Q$ each time an ordered pair $(x_i, x_j)$ is found (lines~\ref{state:append_edge_start}-\ref{state:append_edge_end} in Algorithm~\ref{alg:extract_order}).
-It also allows removing whole use of $E$ in Algorithm~\ref{alg:extract_order}, which simplifies the algorithm.
+It also allows whole use of $E$ in Algorithm~\ref{alg:extract_order} to be removed, which simplifies the algorithm.